The Zoya Factor: Plot summary

 Zoya Solanki is a client service rep with an advertising agency, who loves everything about her job, especially the brand she has been put in charge of – Zing Cola (Pepsi in a fictional avatar).
 But when she's made to leave an ad film shoot, featuring none other than Shah Rukh Khan, and has to go to Dhaka to shoot an ad with the Indian cricket team she begins to experience her first pangs of irritation towards the brand.
 Making matters somewhat worse, the team captain Nikhil Khoda insists on discipline as a norm and cuts her important shoot short.
 This causes her to stay back a few more days than anticipated and miss the Shah Rukh Khan film shoot.
 When the men in blue realise that Zoya was born at the very moment India won the first and the only cricket World Cup in 1983, they are startled.
 What intrigues them more was when they realised that having breakfast with her is followed by victories on the field, and not eating with her results in defeat.
 They decide she is a lucky charm.

-As luck would have it, the rag tag team has a sudden spurt of victories and soon the cricket-crazy nation declares her a goddess.
-Soon, Zoya is invited by the eccentric president of IBCC (Indian Board of Cricket Control, a spoof of BCCI Board of Control for Cricket in India), to accompany the team to the ICC World Cup in Australia.
+Later, the rag tag team has a several victories and soon the cricket-crazy nation declares her a goddess.
+Afterwards, Zoya is invited by the president of IBCC (Indian Board of Cricket Control, a spoof of BCCI Board of Control for Cricket in India), to accompany the team to the ICC World Cup in Australia.

 Pursued by international cricket boards on the one hand, and wooed by cola majors on the other, Zoya struggles to stay grounded in the thick of the World Cup action.

-And it doesn't help that she keeps clashing with the erratically brilliant new Indian skipper, who tells her flatly that he doesn't believe in luck.
-What follows is a love-hate relationship; attraction and antagonism.
-Zoya is luck-personified and she never ceases to be the lucky charm for the men-in-blue.
+And it doesn't help that she keeps clashing with the new Indian skipper, who tells her that he doesn't believe in luck.
+Their relationship develops through attraction and antagonism.
+Zoya is associated with the team's belief in her being a lucky charm.